mikey242/kudos-donations/readme.txt

 = 4.2.3 =
 * Fix issue where new subscriptions not appearing in the subscriptions table
+* Show warning if requested admin tab not found
+* Update dependencies

 = 4.2.2 =
 * Improve admin notice handling